 Troubleshooting Common Edge Problems

 DTF printing solutions often face edge problems.
-Troubleshooting is crucial for solving these issues and getting top-notch prints.
+Troubleshooting is key to fixing these problems and ensuring your prints come out flawless.
 We’ll look at common edge problems and how to fix them.

 Edge problems can stem from wrong settings, bad image prep, or printing issues.
-Finding the problem’s source and fixing it is key.
+The important part is figuring out what’s causing the issue and fixing it right at the source.
 Issues like pixelated edges, white edges, and transparency problems are common.

 Fixing Pixelated Edges